Man kills 5 including a police officer in Tripura | english.lokmat.com

 Agartala, Nov 27 In a tragic incident, a man mysteriously killed a police officer and four others including ...

-Agartala, Nov 27 In a tragic incident, a man mysteriously killed a police officer and four others including his two minor daughters in western Tripura's Khowai District, police said on Saturday.
+Agartala, Nov 27 In a tragic incident, a man mysteriously killed a police officer and four others including his two minor daughters in Tripura's Khowai district, police said on Saturday.

-Khowai District Superintendent of police Kiran Kumar K. said that assailant Pradip Deb Roy, 40, shortly after midnight on Friday murdered his two minor daughters - Mandira and Aditi, aged one and seven years and then killed his elder brother Amalesh Deb Roy, 45, when he prevented him from doing so.
+Khowai District Superintendent of police Kiran Kumar K. said that assailant Pradip Deb Roy, 40, shortly after midnight on Friday murdered his two minor daughters Mandira and Aditi, aged one and seven years, respectively, and then killed his elder brother Amalesh Deb Roy, 45, when he prevented him from doing so.

-He said that then Deb Roy attacked an auto-rickshaw driver passing through a nearby road and killed Krishna Das, owner of the two-wheeler who along with his family members was returning home from a social function.
+He said that later, Deb Roy attacked an auto-rickshaw driver passing through a nearby road and killed Krishna Das, 45, the owner of the three-wheeler who along with his family members was returning home from a social function.

-Deb Roy's wife and Das's son were also seriously injured in the attack and are admitted to a hospital.
+Deb Roy's wife Mina Deb Roy, 32 and Das's son Karnadhir Das, 22, were also critically injured in the attack, and later shifted to Govind Ballabh Pant Medical College and Hospital.

+The police arrested the assailant and started probing into the incident.
+A local court has sent him to 14-day judicial custody.

-"We would also medically examine him whether he has any psychological problem," a police official said.
+"We would also medically examine him whether he has any psychological problem," a police officer said.

+Condemning the crime, Tripura Chief Minister Biplab Kumar Deb visited the house of the slain police officer here and paid his tribute.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app